MrAhile/K8s-CKA/4-Networking/ingress.md

 Note: l'application ghost écoute sur le port 2368

-5. Create an ingress resource that expose the above service on ghost.YOUR_HOST_IP.nip.io
+5. Create an ingress resource that expose the above service on ghost.ADMIN_VM_IP.nip.io

-Note: YOUR_HOST_IP is the IP of the machine on which you created the cluster's VMs
+Note: ADMIN_VM_IP is the IP address of your admin VM

 6. Verify you can access the ghost web interface from the outside